briansunter/personalsite/content/blog/why-toml.md

 ```

 # How I use TOML
 I wrote a boot task that parses TOML metadata at the top of entries.
-I heavily rely on metadata for generating my photo albums.
-I use metadata for generating my photo albums.
-I need this for build time processing of image dimensions.
-One of my favorite features is called a "table array", which allows you to specify an array of maps.
+One of my favorite features is called a "table array", which allows you to specify an array of maps without heavy nesting.

 ``` ini
 [[images]]